ringabout/starlight/README.md

 # stardust
 Another front-end framework in Nim (working in progress).
-It directly compiles to the dom use Proxy to implement reactivity.
+It directly compiles to the `DOM` and uses `Proxy` to implement reactivity.

 ## Reactivity